 8.2 Minimum requirements for MSR operation

-For single RAT UTRA operation, minimum requirements for demodulation performance are specified in subclause 8.3.
+For hybrid AAS BS in single RAT UTRA operation, minimum requirements for conducted demodulation performance are specified in subclause 8.3.

-For single RAT E-UTRA operation, minimum requirements for demodulation performance are specified in subclause 8.4.
+For hybrid AAS BS in single RAT E-UTRA operation, minimum requirements for conducted demodulation performance are specified in subclause 8.4.

 8.3 Minimum requirements for UTRA operation

-The single RAT UTRA operation in FDD shall fulfil all mandatory BS demodulation performance requirements specified in subclauses 8.2 to 8.12 of 3GPP TS 25.104 [6].
+For hybrid AAS BS in single RAT UTRA operation in FDD, all mandatory BS demodulation performance requirements specified in subclauses 8.2 to 8.12 of 3GPP TS 25.104 [6] shall be fulfilled.

-The single RAT UTRA operation in TDD shall fulfil all mandatory BS demodulation performance requirements specified in subclauses 8.2 to 8.5 of 3GPP TS 25.105 [7].
+For hybrid AAS BS in single RAT UTRA operation in TDD, all mandatory BS demodulation performance requirements specified in subclauses 8.2 to 8.5 of 3GPP TS 25.105 [7] shall be fulfilled.

-In the referred UTRA specifications, the term BS with RX diversity refers to performance requirements for two demodulation branches, and BS without RX diversity refers to performance requirements for one demodulation branch.
+In the above referred UTRA specifications, the term BS with RX diversity refers to performance requirements for two demodulation branches, and BS without RX diversity refers to performance requirements for one demodulation branch.

 8.4 Minimum requirements for E-UTRA operation

-The single RAT E-UTRA operation shall fulfil all mandatory BS demodulation performance requirements specified in subclauses 8.2 to 8.4 of 3GPP TS 36.104 [8].
+For hybrid AAS BS in single RAT E-UTRA operation, all mandatory BS demodulation performance requirements specified in subclauses 8.2 to 8.4 of 3GPP TS 36.104 [8] shall be fulfilled.

-In the referred E-UTRA specification, the term "RX antennas" refers to demodulation branches (i.e. not physical antennas).
+In the above referred E-UTRA specification, the term "RX antennas" refers to demodulation branches (i.e. not physical antennas).